Currently set to Index

 Caroll Smith is a well-known name in the Formula 1 community, and Engineer to Win has earned her equal acclaim with engineers across the field, especially those interested in mechanics.

-Smith’s accessible, personable language also shines much-needed light on fundamental elements of engineering, including aerodynamics, ground efforts, and much more, that’s guaranteed to help you with any specialities you go on to pursue.
+Smith’s accessible, personable language also shines much-needed light on fundamental elements of engineering, including aerodynamics, ground efforts, and much more, which are guaranteed to help you with any specialities you pursue.

 # 3 – Set Phasers on Stun by S.M.
 Casey

-Often prescribed as compulsory reading material for engineering students, Set Phasers on Stun is crucial because it discusses the one thing that other engineering books omit – the realities of what happens when engineering goes wrong.
+Often prescribed as compulsory reading material for engineering students, Set Phasers on Stun is crucial because it discusses what other engineering books omit—the realities of what happens when engineering goes wrong.

 Not one for the faint of heart, Set Phasers on Stun especially highlights the often-forgotten importance of factoring for human error at the design stage, thus raising generations of engineers who are better able to prevent frustratingly avoidable but ultimately catastrophic mistakes throughout their careers.